In this post, we’re going to give you a comprehensive overview of the evolution and a future prediction of e-commerce. Specifically, we’ll look at:

 The predictions are sourced from eMarketer and are projected for retail e-commerce sales worldwide in 2024 (more on this later).

-Although the roots of E-commerce lie over four decades ago, it’s more than likely that if you were to ask anyone from that time if they were buying their shoulder-padded power-suits or ingredients for a shrimp cocktail online, they would look at you with a confused face.
+Although the roots of e-commerce were planted decades ago, it’s more than likely that if you ask anyone if they were buying their shoulder-padded power-suits or ingredients for a shrimp cocktail online back in then, they would say no way.

-These days you would be more hard-pressed to find a computer-user that hasn’t used online shopping, at least once.
-And that’s simply because, whilst the first two decades of the timeline were about establishing e-commerce and its necessary proponents, the more recent two decades have been about improving usability and becoming omnipresent.
+Since then the e-commerce industry has been rapidly evolving it would probably be quite difficult to find someone who has never purchased anything online.
+The reason behind this shift is simple: whilst the first two decades of the timeline were about establishing e-commerce and its fundamental proponents, the last several years have been about improving usability and becoming omnipresent.

-E-commerce has become about being more and more convenient, as a response to consumer behaviour.
-We have moved from having one computer per household (if we were lucky), to having palm-sized versions in our pockets.
-The digital transformation has taken us from having a basic user interface on a black and green screen, to interactive e-tailors offering services like a real-life shop clerk.
+In the last two decades, e-commerce has focused on being more and more convenient, responding to changing consumer behaviors and expectations.
+We have moved from using one stationary computer per household (if we were lucky), to having palm-sized versions in our pockets.
+The digital transformation has taken us from having a basic user interface on a black and green screen to interactive e-tailers offering services like a real-life sales clerk.

-With that in mind, a smaller timeline of trends, shows that from 2000 onwards, the evolution of e-commerce has been about improving and refining the experience for both customer and vendor.
+With that in mind, a more recent timeline of trends is exhibited below: From 2000 onwards, the e-commerce evolution has been more related to improving and refining the experience for both customers and vendors.

-Whilst we may not have crystal balls to see what the future holds, we can look back and see that we already come leaps and bounds in a short time.
-Whatever the future holds, it is important to remain relevant, innovative and on top.
-As the head of the French Data Network said of Minitel in 2012, “Minitel innovated from 1978 to 1982, and then it stopped”.
-This led to its demise in an ever changing landscape of consumer behaviour, and it is a lesson we can all learn from.
+While we may not have a crystal ball to see exactly what the future holds, we can look back and know that tremendous change has already happened in a short time.
+Whatever the future holds, it is vital to remain relevant and innovative.
+In 2012, the head of the French Data Network commented on Minitel stating, "Minitel innovated from 1978 to 1982, and then it stopped."
+This mistake led to its demise in an ever-changing landscape of consumer behavior, and it is a lesson we should all learn from.